wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 the most important property of the other variant wheel.
 If both wheels have the same most important property, compare the second most important property for each, and so on, until a tie-breaker is found.

-A different way to describe the same algorithm: Use the index in `default-priorities.namespace` to assign each namespace a priority score.
+A different way to describe the same algorithm:

+Use the index in `default-priorities.namespace` to assign each namespace a priority score.
 For each namespace, build a priority list by concatenating its `default-priorities.feature` features with its features in the provider output not in `default-priorities.feature`, and for each feature, build a priority list by concatenating its `default-priorities.property` properties with its properties in the provider output not in `default-priorities.property`.
 Use the index in those lists to assign a priority score to each feature and each property.
-Translate each property used in a variant wheel into a three-tuple of namespace, feature name and feature value score.
-Each variant wheel is now associated with a set of three-tuples, its properties.
-Sort the set into a list.
+This defines a function to assign each property used in a variant wheel a score, which is the three-tuple of namespace, feature name and feature value score.

-Sort the wheels according to these lists (of translated property tuples).
+For each wheel, translate their properties into a list of scores, and sort that list.
+This assigns each wheel a score that is a sorted list of three-tuples.
+Order the wheels by their scores.
+The wheel wheel with the highest score is the most preferred wheel.

 ### Metadata - Data Format Standard